Things to do in Braidwood

 • Braidwood Antiques: While this region of the Southern Tablelands doesn’t have quite the same reputation for antiques as the Southern Highlands, there are some excellent stores – and one of the best is right here in Braidwood.
 Have a wander through Braidwood Antiques and you’ll likely find a wonderful old treasure.

-• Car Models of Braidwood: Inside this unassuming shopfront on a quite part of the main street is one of Australia’s largest collection of die-cast model cars.
+• Car Models of Braidwood: Inside this unassuming shopfront on a quiet part of the main street is one of Australia’s largest collections of die-cast model cars.
 With about 15,000 replicas in stock, this is a must-see for any collector (or even just a visitor who wants to see what all the fuss is about).

 THE BEST ACCOMMODATION IN BRAIDWOOD